The Indian Association for Social Psychiatry

 Rules

-4. For consideration for the Award, 4 copies of the full written version of the paper must be submitted to the Chairperson, Awards Committee by a date to be determined by the Executive Council.
-The actual poster need not be submitted before-hand.
+2. For consideration for the Award, ONE soft copy of the full written version of the paper must be submitted to the Chairperson, Awards Committee by a date to be determined by the Executive Council.
+The actual poster need not be submitted beforehand.
 The paper should be prepared in accordance with the “Instruction to Contributors” of the Indian Journal of Social Psychiatry.
 It or a significantly similar paper must not have earlier received an Award of the IASP.
-In addition, the principal author must furnish proof of his/her age at the time of submission of the award paper, and specify with names that he/she and at least 50 percent of all authors are bonafide members (of any category) of IASP at the submission of the award material.
+In addition, the principal author must furnish proof of his/her age at the time of submission of the award paper and specify with names that he/she and at least 50 percent of all authors are bonafide members (of any category) of IASP at the submission of the award material.

-5. The papers submitted shall be rated both on the basis of written manuscript and the presentation which will represent 75 per cent and 25 per cent, respectively of the total marks of assessment.
+3. The papers submitted shall be rated both on the basis of written manuscript and the poster presentation which will represent 75 per cent and 25 per cent, respectively of the total marks of assessment.
 To be eligible for presentation, the written version of the paper must secure at least 50 per cent of the full marks allotted for the written version (i.e. 37.5 out of 75).
 The paper securing the highest total marks shall win the Award.
-Furthermore, the Award winning paper must secure not less than 50 per cent of the full marks.
+Furthermore, the Award-winning paper must secure not less than 50 per cent of the full marks.

-7. All the authors of the winning papers shall be considered to have won the Award and will be issued certificates.
+6. All the authors of the winning papers shall be considered to have won the Award and will be issued certificates.
 The Award money will be shared by the all the authors.
-The Award winning paper shall be published in the Indian Journal of Social Psychiatry.
-The principal author will send the paper to the Editor, Indian Journal of Social within 2 weeks of the last date of the annual conference for publication in the Journal.
+The Award-winning paper shall be published in the Indian Journal of Social Psychiatry.
+The speaker will send the paper to the Editor, Indian Journal of Social within 2 weeks of the last date of the annual conference for publication in the Journal.

 Prize